Tags:

 Goodness, no!

-I my blue shoes, I love my blue shoes
+I love my blue shoes, I my blue shoes

 Oh no!

-Pete stepped in a large puddle of
+Pete stepped in a large of

 Mud!